tensorflow/tfjs-website/source/tutorials/mnist.md

 ## About this tutorial

-This tutorial will explain the [tfjs-examples/mnist example](https://github.com/tensorflow/tfjs-examples/tree/master/mnist) in our examples repository.
+This tutorial will explain the [tfjs-examples/mnist](https://github.com/tensorflow/tfjs-examples/tree/master/mnist) example in our examples repository.

-The difference between this and the [mnist-core](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-core) example is that this uses the higher-level API (`Model`, `Layer`s) while mnist-core uses the low-lower linear algebra ops to build a neural network.
+The difference between this and the [tfjs-examples/mnist-core](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-core) example is that this uses the higher-level API (`Model`, `Layer`s) while mnist-core uses the low-lower linear algebra ops to build a neural network.

 You can run the code for the example by cloning the repo and building the demo: